 Local artists may submit a written proposal requesting donation of Playhouse Square space for the development of a specific project.
 Performance-based projects of all kinds are eligible for consideration.
-Click here for a PDF instruction sheet and application.

 Idea Center spaces available for Tier One Launch support include: the Brown and Nord Labs; the George Gund Dance Studio; the Miller Classrooms; the PB&J Lounge; and the Westfield Insurance Studio Theatre.
 Occasionally, the Red and Green Rehearsal Halls may become available for space donation on a limited basis.
 Space donations can be for as little as one day or for as long as several weeks, pending application approval and space availability.

-Please allow 30 days for response to Tier One Launch applications.
+Please allow 30 days for response to Tier One Launch proposals.
 Recent recipients of Tier One Launch support include: Ray Caspio, Inlet Dance Theatre, Karamu House, Meg Louise, Progressive Arts Alliance, and Eric Schmiedl.

 By invitation only.

 Tier Two Launch support includes the free donation of space to accepted local artists, as well as financial assistance ranging from$1,000 - $8,000 per fiscal year (July 1 – June 30) to promote the development of an education-based work which might, over time and given the appropriate circumstances, become suitable for presentation by Playhouse Square’s Community Engagement & Education Department to family audiences.
 Recent recipients of Tier Two Launch support include Inlet Dance Theatre.